Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 - August 2023: I assumed that an account called "Shishihime" was a bot.
 The admin later claimed that it was an actual user.
 I then retracted the "bot" description.

+- September 2023: I incorrectly stated that a local user on ap.maladaptive.art was a staff member.
+I retracted the statement.

 ## Important modifications before importing

 **If you have read this far** and plan to import my lists or a list that imports mine, please delete the following fake entries from the lists or modify the "canary" subdomains: